open-edge-insights/eii-core/docker_setup/README.md

             sudo systemctl stop eta
             sudo systemctl start eta
             ```
+        4. This is an optional step where in ETA user wants to build and run ETA images as a redistributable .tar image.
+This is very helpful when one wants to deploy docker images directly instead of building in every system.

+            Creating The ETA tar Ball (Make sure, the user present in ...docker_setup/deploy/ directory)
+            ```sh
+            sudo ./setup_eta.py -c | tee create_eta_targz.txt
+            ```
+            > **Note**:
+            > 1. This step will create an file named eta.tar.gz in deploy  directory.
+Now user need to copy this tar ball to the destination node's preferable directory.
+Following which user need to execute the below mentioned command for deploying ETA in the target machine.

+            Installing the ETA tar Ball ( make sure an untampered eta.tar.gz file present in the current working directory)

+            ```sh
+            tar xzf eta.tar.gz
+            sudo ./setup_eta.py -i -p <PATH OF CERTIFICATES DIR>
+            ```
     > **Note**:
     > 1. Please note: `cp -f resolv.conf /etc/resolv.conf` line in `compose_startup.sh` needs to be commented in non-proxy environment before
     starting it off.